MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 You need a [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] license for each user who will use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app.
 For more information, [see the Setup topic](setup.md).

+## What languages in Dynamics 365 Guides available in?

+As of the August 27 update, Dynamics 365 Guides is available in the following languages for both the PC app and the HoloLens app:

+- English (US, UK, Canada, Australia)

+- Chinese (China, Taiwan, Hong Kong)

+- German

+- Dutch (Netherlands)

+- French (France, Canada)

+- Italian

+- Japanese

+- Korean

+- Spanish (Spain)

 ## Is there an out-of-the-box integration with Dynamics 365 for Field Service?

 Yes, the preview version of [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] integration was added in version 104.1907.19001.